-A development permit is required for the following within the established Development Permit Areas as described below:
+A development permit is required for the following activities within the established Development Permit Areas (one of the five above):

 - Construction of, addition to or alteration of a building or structure, land or parking area

-- alteration of land in an environmentally sensitive area or land that is subject to hazardous conditions
+- Any form of alteration of land in an environmentally sensitive area or land that is subject to hazardous conditions

 Development Permit Areas in the City of Courtenay